dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     2. If the runtime type of `v` is not a subtype of `T` then the match fails.

+        *This type test may get elided.
+See "Pointless type tests and legacy types" below.*

     3. Otherwise, store `v` in `p`'s variable and the match succeeds.

 *   **Parenthesized**: Match the subpattern against `v` and succeed if it